by-jp/www.byjp.me/content/notes/twitter/538642071390019585/index.md

 - from-twitter
 - LittleBigPlanet3
 ---
 Bloody hell [LittleBigPlanet3](/tags/LittleBigPlanet3), 90 minutes from disc-in to first gameplay because of all of the updates?
-I *pre-ordered* you\!
+I *pre-ordered* you!